Tag Archives: Octavia Spencer

 The Witches (2020), Anne Hathaway, Warner Bros.
 Pictures

+Director Robert Zemeckis’s remake of Roald Dahl’s adventure/comedy classic The Witches promised a scary, funny and imaginative tale.
+One about a seven-year-old boy who has a run-in with some real-life witches.
 Instead, ‘OK’ is the best I can say about the film.
-Anne Hathaway’s performance as the main witch wasn’t bad and I liked some of the special effects.
+Anne Hathaway’s performance as the main witch wasn’t bad, and I liked some of the special effects.
 Nevertheless, there’s a certain simplicity in the story execution that left me uninspired and dissatisfied.

 In fairness, The Witches is based on a famous children’s book.
 So, naturally, I wasn’t expecting a sophisticated adult tale.
-Yet, I still hoped to feel more pleased to have watched it than I did.
+Yet, I still hoped to feel more pleased to have watched it than I do.

 Luckily, I managed to find parts of the movie that stood out to me in a good way.
 For example, the above perfectly infectious smile on Anne Hathaway’s face, Chris Rock’s fun voice/narration, the ‘comforted’ feeling I experienced once Octavia Spencer’s loving grandma character showed up.
 I also enjoyed the musical score and the wonderfully suspenseful scene that involves the task of getting the potion into the pea soup.
 A moment that took me right back to my favourite Disney Pixar movie, Ratatouille (2007).
 Lastly, there’s the very pleasantly dramatic dining scene that follows the pea soup ‘flavouring’ incident.